ULHPC/ulhpc-docs/docs/environment/spack.md

 ``` { .sh .copy }
 source $HOME/spack/share/spack/setup-env.sh
 ```
-You may want to add this line to the file .`bashrc`for convenience.
+For convenience, this line can be added to the .`bashrc` file to make Spack automatically available in every new shell session.

 ### Define System-Provided Packages

-To avoid rebuilding packages already available as modules on your cluster (e.g., compilers, MPI, libraries), create a packages.yaml file under: `$HOME/.spack/packages.yaml`
+`packages.yaml` A spack configuration file used to tell Spack what tools and versions already exist on the cluster, so Spack can use those instead of building everything again.Create a packages.yaml file under: `$HOME/.spack/packages.yaml`

 ``` { .sh .copy }
 touch $HOME/.spack/packages.yaml
 ```

 with the following contents: